ml6team/fondant/README.md

 # Fondant

 Fondant is a data-centric framework to fine-tune [Foundation Models](https://fsi.stanford.edu/publication/opportunities-and-risks-foundation-models) such as:

 - Stable Diffusion
 - CLIP
 - Large Language Models (LLMs like GPT-3)
 - Segment Anything (SAM)
 - etc.

+Fondant focuses on data preparation to fine-tune these models.

 ## Installation